Rehost an on-premises app to Azure VMs

-- Step 2: Prepare on-premises VMware for Site Recovery.
-They prepare accounts for VM discovery and agent installation, and prepare to connect to Azure VMs after failover.
+- Step 2: Prepare on-premises VMware for Azure Migrate Server Migration.
+They prepare accounts for VM discovery, and prepare to connect to Azure VMs after failover.

 - Step 3: Replicate VMs.
 They set up replication, and start replicating VMs to Azure storage.

-- Step 4: Migrate the VMs with Site Recovery.
+- Step 4: Migrate the VMs with Azure Migrate Server Migration.
 They run a test failover to make sure everything's working, and then run a full failover to migrate the VMs to Azure.

-Step 1: Prepare Azure for the Site Recovery service
+Step 1: Prepare Azure for the Azure Migrate Server Migration tool

 Here are the Azure components Contoso needs to migrate the VMs to Azure: